DoggyFiOfficial/dogecoin-snap-public/packages/snap/README.md

 - `doge_sendDrc20` - sends a transfer inscription for a drc-20 token
 - `doge_deployDrc20` - mints a deploy inscription for a drc-20 token
 - `doge_sendDoginal` - accepts a utxo and vout for a doingal and spends it to a specified address
+- `doge_signPsbt` - accepts a psbt and signs it with the specified private key
+- `doge_pushPsbt` - accepts a psbt and broadcasts it to the network
+- `doge_signMessage` - accepts a message and signs it with the specified private key
+- `doge_verifyMessage` - accepts a message and a signature and verifies the signature
+- `doge_sendDune` - sends a dune to a specified address
+- `doge_openDune` - deploys an open dune transaction
+- `doge_mintDune` - mints a dune
+- `doge_splitDune` - splits a dune
+- `doge_getDuneBalancesForAccount` - retrieves the dune balances for an account
+- `doge_getDuneMetadata` - retrieves the dune metadata for a dune
+- `doge_getDrc20Balance` - retrieves the drc20 balance for an address
+- `doge_inscribeData` - inscribes data onto the dogecoin blockchain